sid-tiw/Quantum-Algorithms/README.md

-# quantum_IBM
+# Quantum Algorithms
-Quantum algorithms implemented on IBM qasm_simulators and ibmq
+This repo contains codes for various quantum algorithms and some of my own experiments that were run on IBM quantum computers through IBM Quantum lab.